rohanpadhye/blog/_posts/2019-08-07-Artifact-Evaluation-Tips-for-Authors.md

 ## Tip 8: Use consistent terminology

 It is not uncommon for authors to rename tools, techniques, theorems, and other named or acronymized entities just a day or two before paper submission.
 This often leads to aritfacts and papers disagreeing on standard terminology, since the core of the artifacts are often developed before the paper is finalized and submitted.
 When submitting artifacts for AE, remember to refactor the artifact to use the same terminology used in the paper.
-Sometimes, this is not possible -- for example, if your artifact contains pre-baked results of experiments that were run before you decided on a terminology.
+Sometimes, this is not possible---for example, if your artifact contains pre-baked results of experiments that were run before you decided on a terminology.
 In such cases, include some explanation of old vs new terminology in your artifact README before you discuss how to run scripts or read provided files.

 ## Tip 9: Make your artifact reusable